sepsoh/crawat/README.md

 Just download the script file as zip form [release section](https://github.com/sepsoh/crawat/releases) and place it on your host or web server.
 Now open the uploaded file address in your browser and enjoy.

-You can also customize the `config.php` file.
+You can add Telegram channels to the panel in the `config.php` file.

 # Supported Protocols
   - MTProto & Socks5